ajosedev/knowledge/notes/20220720010623-reusable-components-and-widths.md

 This keeps things simple, expected, and aligned with the base functionality of a `div` or other block-level elements.

 Then if you require the component to be restricted, use a [[20200314214239-layout-components]] to handle that behaviour.
+It's much easier for a consumer to restrict than it is to 'unrestrict'.

 Something like Button gets a little bit weird though, as they may want to match their content.
 But an option should still be available.
+The expectations of components like this may be different.

 [[20210519122422-first-class-space]]

+Keywords: 'full width',

 [[components]]
 [[css]]